Bringing Jobs to Saint Paul’s Eastside

 These businesses also make positive contributions to the City.
 While relocating, they make significant investments in the community.
 Once their doors open, they are eager to hire locally.
 In addition, light industrial employers tend to be more open to hiring people who have been in the justice system and need a second chance.

-New jobs may be available at the Hillcrest site as early as 2024.
+New jobs may be available at The Heights site as early as 2024.